Xxw66/mesh-isect-suit-for-windows/README.md

 4.Do some changes on "\src/bvh_cuda_op.cu"( I don't know why, but you have to, if you want install this package on windows.
 It works for me.) https://gist.github.com/conorcodes/612f3358f0c2569f26e07c5fd86345fe

-use this new bvh_cuda_op.cu to replaced origin file.
+use this new bvh_cuda_op.cu to replace origin file.